 “It was easier working with Hunter,” Steadman says, perhaps unexpectedly given Thompson’s manic personality and habits.
 “I think we had more in common, actually.
 I think he wanted more from me than John Dean. . . .
 I spoke more with Hunter than I ever did with Dean.”

 Dean, now 80, lives in Beverly Hills, California, “and we’ve not been conversing for years,” Steadman says.

-It has been more than 14 years since Thompson took his own life at his home in Woody Creek, California, and he remains central to Steadman’s thoughts and psyche.
+It has been more than 14 years since Thompson took his own life at his home in Woody Creek, Colo., and he remains central to Steadman’s thoughts and psyche.

 “I wrote a book, The Joke’s Over, about it.
 And in a way, it was over.
 When that happened, I just felt part of me went with him,” Steadman says.
 “I didn’t appreciate the fact that he’d done that, left me high and dry, as it were.
 We hadn’t done all that we were going to do.